Hub-of-Abdullah/nest-api-template/README.md

 $ pnpm run test:cov
 ```

+# 🔐 Authentication Module
 ##  Automatic Token Renewal via JWT Strategy and Passport Guard

-This project implements automatic access token renewal using **Passport.js** and **JWT strategy**.
+In this project implements automatic access token renewal using **Passport.js** and **JWT strategy**.
 It validates the refresh token when the access token expires and issues a new token automatically, without needing a dedicated `/refresh` endpoint.

-### Key Features:
+### ✨ Key Features:
 - **Passport Guard**: Uses a guard to validate the refresh token and automatically renew the access token.
 - **No /refresh Endpoint**: Eliminates the need for a separate refresh endpoint.
 - **Secure Token Rotation**: Refresh tokens are securely rotated after each use to prevent misuse.